Iterated function system quasiarcs

 We will give preliminary definitions in Section~\ref{sec_defs}.
 In Section~\ref{sec_estimates}, we develop a key estimate, which will be used repeatedly.
 Section~\ref{sec_FC_with_BT} gives the proof of Theorem~\ref{thm_BT_intro} and of Theorem~\ref{thm_bi}, and Section~\ref{sec_non_inj} gives the proof of Theorem~\ref{thm_non-inj}.
 We conclude with a discussion of some open problems.

 This work arose from the Master's thesis of the first author.
 We wish to thank her advisor Zolt\'an Balogh for his kind guidance and substantial input.
-We also wish to thank Kari Astala and Sebastian Baader for valuable discussions. \afterpage{ }
+We also wish to thank Kari Astala and Sebastian Baader for valuable discussions.
+Furthermore, we extend our thanks to the two referees for carefully reading our paper and providing helpful remarks and suggestions. \afterpage{ }